- It is advisable to educate the backers about the threshold amount and applicable taxes after that on the imports in their country

-You can schedule the dispatch of batches country wise.
-A bigger bulk going to a particular destination will earn you economies of scale, making the shipping and fulfillment charge lighter on your pocket.
+You can schedule the dispatch of batches country-wise.
+A bigger bulk going to a particular destination will earn you economies of scale, making the shipping and fulfillment charge lighter in your pocket.

 Your fulfillment and shipping partner will issue a tracking number to each of your packages the moment you hand it over to them.
 However, sending the tracking number to your customer right away is a big NO.

-Each country has different laws concerning the tax impositions and exemption.
-Tax when applicable will obviously add up to the final cost of the product.
-For example in the US threshold is 800 USD, anything below that is not taxable.
+Each country has different laws concerning tax impositions and exemptions.
+Tax when applicable will obviously add up to the product's final cost.
+For example, the US threshold is 800 USD, anything below that is not taxable.
 However, there could be another country where the limit stands at 200USD only.

 Apparently, when an item costs 700 USD as the product cost, the total cost including the shipping and fulfillment charges can be more than 2x the price.
 More often than not, campaigners have no idea about it, and it is the backers that have to pay extra.
 Such substantial additional cost levied, later on, leaves the supporters bitter at times.

 Hence, it is advisable to educate the backers about the threshold amount and applicable taxes after that on the imports in their country.
 That will help in avoiding any confusion and chaos happening at a later stage.